 Friends, debates and imagination.

-A professor at the School of Architecture (ETSAM) used to say that architects have an ocean of knowledge of one centimetre depth.
-Eight years later, thinking of these shallow waters, still allows us to navigate oceans of uncertainty without being afraid of sinking while deep diving into unknown waters.
-While navigating these oceans, the ultimate “tools” are the endless conversations, debates and collaborations with the people surrounding us.
-Therefore, we would like to start acknowledging our collaborators (Miguel Rodriguez-Casellas, Bana Hankin, Leo Cappetto, Carmen Blanco, Shoufay Derz, Guillermo Fernández-Abascal, Urtzi Grau and many others) but also our friends and students at UTS, from which we also learn every day.
+A professor at the Madrid Polytechnic School of Architecture (ETSAM) used to say that architects have an ocean of knowledge of one-centimetre depth.
+Eight years later, thinking of these shallow seas, still allows us to navigate oceans of uncertainty without being afraid of sinking while deep diving into unknown waters.
+While navigating these oceans, the ultimate “tools” are the endless conversations, debates and collaborations with people surrounding us.
+Therefore, we would like to start acknowledging our friends and collaborators (Miguel Rodriguez-Casellas, Bana Hankin, Leo Cappetto, Carmen Blanco, Shoufay Derz, Guillermo Fernández-Abascal, Urtzi Grau and many others) but also our friends and students at UTS, from which we also learn every day.
 Out of all of them, we would like to point out Miguel Rodriguez-Casellas (Bajeza), who has collaborated with us and co-authored our last three projects, including two of the three works discussed here.

 What prompted you to work and explore the 1:1 scale architectural model (an XL scale within the space of the room/enclosure)?

-In summary, a one-to-one model is a tool of representation and or presentation.
+In summary, a one-to-one model is a performative, narrative and relational tool of presentation and representation.
 Contrary to the closed condition of images and small-scale models, the one-to-one model is alive, incomplete and open to multiple interpretations.
-Ultimately, it allows for the intersection of various disciplines (visual arts, literature, law, politics, science, etc.) and tools in one project.
+Ultimately, it allows for the intersection of disciplines (visual arts, literature, law, politics, science, etc.) and tools in one project.

 What role do the various elements play within the installations?
 How often do you use the concept of “Synecdoche” in your work?

-Regarding the Synecdoche, contemporary philosophers like Byung-Chul Han describe the discussed crisis of representation adding an accent on the erosion of narrative through the means of hyper-communication.
+Regarding the synecdoche, contemporary philosophers like Byung-Chul Han describe the discussed crisis of representation adding an accent on the erosion of narrative through the means of hyper-communication.
 In this case, more than the isolated use of the synecdoche, we believe in the urgency of putting grammatical and literary figures in the foreground of any form of communication.
-In that aspect, we play with figures like the synecdoche, the metonymy, the metaphor, the allegory, etc. But we also pay careful attention to the role of grammatical elements like the verb –that defines action- adverbs, or adjectives.
-It allows us to achieve conceptual depth, ideological rigour and spatial complexity.
-Somehow, we are concerned about the relation between contemporary hyper-communication and the erosion of complexity and criticality from the civic sphere, the architectural debate and even worse, spaces of supposed rigour and excellence like academic institutions.
+In that aspect, we play with figures like the synecdoche, the metonymy, the metaphor, the allegory, etc. But we also pay careful attention to the role of grammatical elements like the verb -that defines action- adverbs, or adjectives.
+They allow us to achieve conceptual depth, ideological rigour and spatial-lexical complexity.
+Somehow, we are concerned about the relation between contemporary hyper-communication and the erosion of complexity and criticality from the civic sphere, the architectural debate and even worse, the spaces of supposed rigour and excellence like academic institutions.

 What is the power of the 1:1 as political and spatial tool?

 We construct architectural installations as models that dislocate, decontextualize, and relocate the objects and subjects that configure our environment.
-We create spaces that invite to actively and critically respond to our provocations and it we see precisely “critical thinking as the ultimate tool political emancipation.
+We create spaces that invite to actively and critically respond to our provocations.

 Do you think that the model 1:1 is the contemporary evolution of “Paper Architecture”?